jpswade/jpswade.github.io/_posts/2007-02-14-fixing-a-faulty-laptop-dc-jack-connector.md

 My next step was to work out what to do next with this laptop.
 This laptop is quite old, and is most definitely outside its warranty period.
 However I knew what the problem was and had a few ideas on how to fix it.

 I decided to contact HP for their suggestions, and while I waited I searched eBay for a supplier of parts for the ze4111s, I located a company who had some parts.
 I contacted them about getting a replacement motherboard for the laptop, and they suggested that the replacement would be £60.
-To me that is excessive, probably about 1/3 of the total value of the laptop, it&#8217;s not worth it.
+To me that is excessive, probably about 1/3 of the total value of the laptop, it's not worth it.

 I finally got hold of someone at HP, who suggested I contact a service centre, who I found out, charge an absolute fortune!
 I explained to them that it would not be worth my while and besides I know what the problem is.